Study shows vaccines carry much lower risk of blood clots than COVID-19

 That equates to a risk of CVT 10-times greater for people who catch the coronavirus than for those who get the Pfizer or Moderna vaccines, and 8-times greater for those given the AstraZeneca shot.

+Fauci did not dispute the study's core finding, however, that in people who catch COVID-19, "you get a very marked increase in the incidence of this adverse situation of cerebral venous thrombosis."

+The Oxford researchers noted that it was still unclear whether "COVID-19 and vaccines lead to CVT by the same or different mechanisms," and said that would be a subject of their ongoing research.

-"There are concerns about possible associations between vaccines, and CVT, causing governments and regulators to restrict the use of certain vaccines," noted Paul Harrison, Professor of Psychiatry and Head of Oxford's Translational Neurobiology Group.
+"There are concerns about possible associations between vaccines, and CVT, causing governments and regulators to restrict the use of certain vaccines," noted Paul Harrison, Professor of Psychiatry and Head of Oxford's Translational Neurobiology Group, as the U.K. study data was released on Thursday.
 "We've reached two important conclusions.
 Firstly, COVID-19 markedly increases the risk of CVT, adding to the list of blood clotting problems this infection causes.
 Secondly, the COVID-19 risk is higher than seen with the current vaccines, even for those under 30; something that should be taken into account when considering the balances between risks and benefits for vaccination."

-The research released by Oxford on Thursday found that about 39 of every 1 million people who contract COVID-19 are likely to experience the clots on the brain.
+The research by Oxford found that about 39 of every 1 million people who contract COVID-19 are likely to experience clots on the brain.
 The scientists stressed that the point of their research was not to compare vaccines, but to gather firm data on the risks of all the vaccines compared to the risks associated with catching COVID-19.

 "The signals that COVID-19 is linked to CVT, as well as portal vein thrombosis — a clotting disorder of the liver — are clear, and one we should take note of," said Dr. Maxime Taquet, another of the researchers from the Translational Neurobiology Group.